-Such kind of VCS normally resides only on the local machine of a developer.
-This system only helps in tracking changes made by the developer in his own machine.
-Such changes are difficult to share outside of his machine in a “VCS” format (meaning change history, version numbers etc.).
+Local VCS normally resides only on the local machine of a developer.
+This system mainly assists to track changes made by the developer on his machine.
+Also, these changes are complex to share externally in “VCS” format (meaning change history, version numbers etc.,).

-Centralized version control systems are based on the idea that there is a single “central” copy of your project somewhere (probably on a server), and programmers will “commit” their changes to this central copy.
+Centralized version control systems are grounded on the theory which defines the existence of single “central” copy of any considered project someplace (perhaps on a server), and developers will “commit” changes to this central copy.

 - You commit